EBELU/FittingFunctions2/README.md

 ## Importing

-To import the module, this python file is placed in the working directory for the project and imported into the main file as
+To import the module, folder FittingFunctions2 is placed in the working directory for the project and imported into the main file:

 ```py
 import FittingFunctions2 as ff